 To their horror, they see that all the boys are turning into donkeys and soon Pinocchio and Lucignolo are donkeys too.

-So the donkeys are all sold off and put to hard labour.
-Pinocchio is sold to a circus but eventually he sprains a leg and is sold away for meat.
+So the donkeys are all sold off and put to hard labor.
+Pinocchio is sold to a circus but eventually, he sprains a leg and is sold away for meat.

-Miraculously he escapes and he regains his wooden puppet form.
+Miraculously, he escapes and regains his wooden puppet form.

-No sooner had he done that, that he embarks on another dangerous quest to go and save his father, who in the meantime had been swallowed by a giant fish, while he was looking for Pinocchio by land and sea.
+No sooner had he done that than he embarked on another dangerous quest to go and save his father, who in the meantime had been swallowed by a giant fish while he was looking for Pinocchio by land and sea.

 When they finally escape the giant fish, something changes inside Pinocchio.

 He and Geppetto go and live with the Blue Fairy in her wonderful white house and for the first time, Pinocchio finds peace.

-All the pain he caused himself through his poor judgment, all the villains he met, all the dangers, all of the things he lost, chipped away at his wooden heart and made him realize the value of all the love around him and the guidance that he was given by the people who loved him.
+All the pain he caused himself through his poor judgment, all the villains he met, all the dangers, and all of the things he lost chipped away at his wooden heart and made him realize the value of all the love around him and the guidance that he was given by the people who loved him.

 He began to understand what was really important to him.
 It wasn’t all the fun and the naughtiness, it was the possibility to live a normal life with the people he loved as a real boy.